henrynoyes/me-dot-space/_projects/birdcam.md

 ![birdhouse](/images/projects/birdcam/birdhouse.jpg)

-The streaming service is configured as a cron job and the bash script can be viewed [here](https://github.com/henrynoyes/birdcam/blob/master/stream.sh).
-It uses libcamera and VLC to deploy a local RTSP stream.
+The streaming service is configured as a cron job, with options for [local RTSP streaming](https://github.com/henrynoyes/birdcam/blob/master/stream_local.sh) and [YouTube livestreaming](https://github.com/henrynoyes/birdcam/blob/master/stream_youtube.sh).
 Future upgrades to the project may include a microphone to stream audio.
 Below are some gifs from the first season of operation.
 We were lucky enough to house a family of Eastern bluebirds and a family of carolina wrens.
 Check the [github repo](https://github.com/henrynoyes/birdcam) for more details as we prepare for the upcoming season.

 # Eastern Bluebirds